abhishekagarwalnpl/QHAL-copy/specs/use_case_scenarios.rst

     rotation gates conditional on intermediate measurement results [REF_4].
     Hence, this algorithm will require Level 1 HAL access.

-    Pseudocode in Appendix 2: Use Case 1 – Shor's Algorithm.

 2. HoloVQE: Circuits run as part of the HoloVQE algorithm [REF_5] require intermediate measurements on qubits and require intermediate qubit resets.
     For a user to implement active qubit reset themselves, they will require HAL Level 1 access due to the very low latency required.
 However, some hardware manufacturers may want to provide active qubit reset capabilities themselves as a HAL Level 2/Level 3 command.
 Hence, this is an example of an algorithm that will require HAL Level 2/3 depending on the available optional HAL command.

-The OpenQASM pseudocode is given in Appendix 3: Use Case 2 – holoVQE.
+The pseudocodes are given in Appendix 2.
 Further use cases will be added in the future versions of this document, for example a minimal example of a conventional VQE code, and a minimal example of an alpha-VQE code.